-W LO Activities Resources Success Criteria To be able to give some similarities and differences between rural and urban areasTo use the vocabulary of comparison and contrast(40 mins) Intro: Explain to the children that we are going to be learning more about towns and the countryside, and the similarities and differences between them Explain that countryside places are called 'rural' and towns and cities are called 'urban' Ask the children if they think that we live in an urban or a rural area Ask the children to ther places they have been to and whether they think each place is an urban or a rural place Ask children to think, pair, share what differences there might be between rural and urban areas Explain that: • to 'compare' things means to see what is the same about them • 'similarities' are things that are the same about them • 'similarities' are things that are the same about them • 'similarities' are things that are not the same Demonstrate how to compare and contrast two chairs etc Ask the children to think, pair, share some similarities and differences between some other classroom objects, encouraging them to use the language of compare / contrast and similarities / differences Go through PowerPoint with images of the following from an urban and a rural area: • aerial photos - explain that an aerial photo is one taken from a plane, helicopter or other flying mode of transport • maps - explain what a map is, including how symbols are used to represent features and landmarks • high streets - explain that a high street is the main place for shops in an area For each set of slides, ask the children to think, pair, share some similarities and differences between them, encouraging them to use the language of compare / contrast and similarities / differences Main: Children to write a few sentences / draw a few individual images comparing rural and urban areas from the aerial photos, maps and high streets in the PowerPoint Lower ability to work on worksheet and only give differences between rural and urban areas Encourage the children throughout to use the vocabulary of rural ' urban and similarity / difference e.g. one similarity between urban and rural are PowerPoint Worksheet (for lower ability) MUST: contrast rural and urban areas SHOULD: compare and contrast rural and urban areas COULD: use the language of urban / rural and similarity / difference in their descriptions
+W LO Activities Resources Success Criteria gives sire difference of the control o be able to ive some imilarities and ifferences etween rural nd urban reas to use the locabulary of lomparison and contrast (40 mins) Intro: Explain to the children that we are going to be learning more about towns and the countryside, and the similarities and differences between them Explain that countryside places are called 'rural' and towns and cities are called 'urban' Ask the children if they think that we live in an urban or a rural area Ask the children to ther places they have been to and whether they think each place is an urban or a rural place Ask children to think, pair, share what differences there might be between rural and urban areas Explain that: • to 'compare' things means to see what is the same about them • to 'contrast' things is to see what is different about them • 'similarities' are things that are the same about things • 'differences' are things that are not the same Demonstrate how to compare and contrast two things in the classroom e.g. two children, two chairs etc Ask the children to think, pair, share some similarities and differences between some other classroom objects, encouraging them to use the language of compare / contrast and similarities / differences Go through PowerPoint with images of the following from an urban and a rural area: • aerial photos - explain that an aerial photo is one taken from a plane, helicopter or other flying mode of transport • maps - explain what a map is, including how symbols are used to represent features and landmarks • high streets - explain that a high street is the main place for shops in an area For each set of slides, ask the children to think, pair, share some similarities and differences between them, encouraging them to use the language of compare / contrast and similarities / differences Main: Children to write a few sentences / draw a few individual images comparing rural and urban areas from the aerial photos, maps and high streets in the PowerPoint Lower ability to work on worksheet and only give differences between rural and urban areas Encourage the children throughout to use the vocabulary of rural / urban and similarity / difference e.g. one similarity betwe PowerPoint Worksheet (for lower ability) MUST: contrast rural and urban areas SHOULD: compare and contrast rural and urban areas COULD: use the language of urban / rural and similarity / difference in their descriptions